 Minolta AF-S doesn’t look like much at first glance.
-It’s on a bulky side for a point-and-shoot, and it has a plasticky feel, reminiscent of the late-eighties that doesn’t inspire confidence.
+It’s on the bulky side for a point-and-shoot, and it has a plasticky feel, reminiscent of the late eighties that doesn’t inspire confidence.
 But underneath this janky exterior sits a nice lens, accurate autofocus mechanism and film transport automation that can give other, nicer-looking cameras a run for their money.

 Minolta AF-Sv cameras are known for their “Talker” model that blasts pre-recorded messages in a cheerful, gravely high-pitched voice.
 Thankfully, mine does not.
 You can avoid those little monsters by ensuring that there’s no “v” next to AF-S on your model.

 Quartz date and alarm clock.
 What else can it do?

 This camera was first released in 1984.
 Curiously, its makers never expected this piece to last or be useful past 2009 — the date functionality on its back have no years going past that number.
 Thankfully, it can be disabled with the “mode” button.

 Minolta AF-S is a beacon of retro gadgetry.
 It shoots film, dates it, and has an alarm clock!
 Modern me does not need any of that, of course, but I can’t deny the fact that the designers who made this camera did a good job laying out the controls for all of this rather nicely.
 The buttons and switches I’d never use seem to add to the camera’s appeal, and their functions are generally easy to understand without any instructions.
 Though I am fuzzy on the toggle for “COLOR” and “COLOR 400/1000 B&W” modes — it’s possible that the dating tool may have different projection modes depending on the emulsion type.